Pak Khlong Bang Pla Kot: History

-According to Kaempfer, the trading-post was located two leagues away from the river mouth.
-It as large bamboo building, the roof of which was used as a storage place for hides awaiting shipment.
+According to Kaempfer, the trading post was located about two leagues from the river mouth.
+It consisted of a large bamboo building whose roof was used to store animal hides awaiting shipment.

-The current location of New Amsterdam is believed to be in Soi Suk Sawat 55, off Highway 303 (Suk Sawat Road), the location of now AGC Chemicals (Thailand) Co., Ltd. (ACTH), without even leaving any debris.
+The present-day site of New Amsterdam is believed to be Soi Suk Sawat 55, off Highway 303 (Suk Sawat Road), now the location of AGC Chemicals (Thailand) Co., Ltd. No visible remains of the post survive today.

 Geography

 The terrain is a lowland with the Chao Phraya River flowing through, affected by the flooding of the sea.
 The soil condition is saline soil, not suitable for cultivation.

 It has a total area of 6.55 square kilometers, about 2 km from the city of Samut Prakan.

 Adjacent areas are (from the north clockwise): Lat Luang Town Municipality, Chao Phraya River, Laem Fa Pha Subdistrict Municipality, and Subdistrict Administrative Organization Nai Khlong Bang Pla Kot.

 Administration

 The entire area of the Pak Khlong Bang Pla Kot is governed by the Phra Samut Chedi Subdistrict Municipality (เทศบาลตำบลพระสมุทรเจดีย์).